ApoorvaAyyala/GCP-Gen-AI-Internship/README.md

 2. Define a threshold for filtering safety ratings according to your needs

 ### 12 Machine Learning Operations (MLOps) for Generative AI
+• I have recognized the evolution of MOps and its pivotal role in shaping the future of AI development
+• Explored the emerging framework of ML Ops, specifically tailored for generative AI applications, and explained the unique challenges faced by MLOps teams when deploying and managing these models
+• Equipped with this knowledge, I have explored how Vertex AI empowers teams to streamline MLOps processes and achieve success with generative AI projects.